Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/04_Phase-4-Prompt-Engineering-in-Developer-Mode/Chapter-4-Local-LLMs/README.md

 ---

-# Chapter 4: Local LLMs & Running Models on Your Machine 💻

-**Phase 4: Prompt Engineering in Developer Mode**

----

 ## How to Run LLaMA Locally – Quick Start Guide

 Running LLaMA models locally means you **download the model files** and use them on your own computer.
 Benefits include: